kekyo/RelaxVersioner/README.md

 ## History

+* 2.14.0:
+  * Application version information (`ApplicationDisplayVersion`, `ApplicationVersion`) used in .NET MAUI is now supported.
+    The latter is seconds from epoch by default.
 * 2.13.1:
   * Fixed `Attribute` in `AssemblyConfiguration` static definition name.
   * Fixed incorrect base position of SourceLink (in RelaxVersioner itself);